What causes bone loss in teeth? Common Reasons and Treatment Options| Sani Dental Group

-Jaw bone loss and its consequences are not something we think about often.
-We may believe that this can only happen when we get much older, but there are other causes of bone loss that are not exactly related to the process of aging.
+Jaw bone loss and its consequences are not something people think about often.
+Many assume it only occurs with advanced age, but there are other causes of bone loss that are not exactly related to the aging process.

-Here we’ll delve a bit deeper into what cause bone loss in teeth, so keep on reading to learn more about the different factors that contribute to this big issue and the effects on dental and overall health.
+In this article, we’ll delve deeper into what causes bone loss in teeth, so keep on reading to learn more about the different factors that contribute to this big issue and the effects on your dental and overall health.

 Periodontitis